dtrckd/md2blog/md/git.md

                          P---Q---R feature

-    git rebase --onto F C feature

 Bring back lost commit did in a "detached branch"

-1. Look up the SHA-1 hashes of the commits you made in detached HEAD state with
+    # 1. Look up the SHA-1 hashes of the commits you made in detached HEAD state with
     git reflog

-2. Then execute, with all the commit hashes ordered from oldest to most recent:
+    # 2. Then execute, with all the commit hashes ordered from oldest to most recent:
     git cherry-pick <hash1> <hash2> <hash3> ...

-3. For example if I had only one, given in the "first 7 characters" short hash format:
+    # 3. For example if I had only one, given in the "first 7 characters" short hash format:
     git cherry-pick a21d053

+## Rebase

+    git rebase -i hash-of-last-commit-to-rebase

 ## Merge